Before you Start

 Locked and hidden layers

-If you hide a layer we won't show in the Select Layer menu.
+If you hide a layer we won't show it in the Select layer menu.
 You will need to toggle visibility on to select it.

 If you lock an object or layer, you can't select it via the normal left-click selection process.
-However, you can select it via the Select Layer process.
+However, you can select it via the Select layer menu.

-Tip!
-Smart Selection allows you to select 2 or more objects in the canvas.
+Tip: Smart Selection allows you to select two or more objects in the canvas.
 From there you can adjust their arrangement, or the spacing between them.

 Create a 1D Smart Selection from a list of objects that align on one axis, like a column or row.
 Or, a 2D Smart Selection of objects in a grid or gallery-like structure.

 Deselect objects or layers